 So, you’re booked your trip to Italy.
 While traveling around, you’ll be using Euro.
 You can always see the current exchange rate between USD and Euro at xe.com.
-Before heading to the airport for that flight, when it comes to getting and using money in Italy, there are a few things you should know before you go.
+Before packing your bags and heading to the airport for that flight, when it comes to getting and using money in Italy, there are a few things you should know before you go.

 Credit Cards in Italy